Internal linking is a part of SEO that is often overlooked.

 However, it’s extremely important, and an essential part of every successful SEO campaign.

-Throughout this article, we’re going to take a look at what internal linking actually is, and how it can help your website’s performance.
+Throughout this article, we’re going to take a look at what internal linking actually is, and how it can help your website’s performance and SEO.

 What Is Internal Linking?